 I came across an article in Forbes about two tax court cases where families claimed large charitable contributions on their federal income tax and, given that they were fraudulent claims, failed to have the substantiation to back it up.
 As the article stated, “the IRS is NOT messing around when it comes to holding taxpayers to the substantiation requirements for charitable contributions.”
 The substantiation is required in exchange for the federal income charitable deduction.

 Note there is, of course, a limit to the charitable deduction on your taxes.
 Mind this when considering maxing out your charitable deduction.

 First and foremost, the donations must be made to a qualified charitable organization.
 You must then be able to substantiate your contribution to said qualified charitable organization.
 The record-keeping required by the IRS depends on the amount of your contribution.
 At their most basic, the IRS substantiation rules for the charitable deduction are as follows:

-- Gifts of less than $250 per donee — you need a cancelled check or receipt
+- Gifts of less than $250 per donee — you need a canceled check or receipt

-- $250 or more per donee — you need a timely written acknowledgement from the donee
+- $250 or more per donee — you need a timely written acknowledgment from the donee

 - Total deductions for all property exceeds $500 — you need to file IRS Form 8283

 - Deductions exceeding $5,000 per item — you need a qualified appraisal completed by a qualified appraiser